MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-is-the-performance-cost-of-software-tracing-.md

 ---
-title: What is the performance cost of software tracing
+title: What is the Performance Cost of Software Tracing
 description: What is the performance cost of software tracing ms.date: 04/20/2017
 ---